UniversalDependencies/docs/_el/feat/Aspect.md

 </table>

-Aspect in Modern Greek  specifies the point of view the speaker adopts, that is, whether he views the event as  a whole or whether he adopts a view from within the event.
+Aspect in Modern Greek  specifies the point of view the speaker adopts, that is, whether he views the event as  a completed whole or  he focues on the temporal structure of the event (continuation, duration, iteration).
 Modern Greek verbs do not provide different lemmas for their two morphologically distinct aspectual types.

 ### <a name="Imp">`Imp`</a>: imperfect aspect